a-b-street/ltn/README.md

 Dustin on assets.od2net.org.

-If you're developing locally, you can avoid hitting od2net.org by setting up three directories in `web/public/`: `osm`, `boundaries`, and `cnt_demand`.
-If `web/public/osm/areas.json` exists, then the Svelte app will load from localhost, not od2net.org.
+If you're developing locally, you can avoid hitting od2net.org by setting up two directories in `web/public/`: `severance_pbfs` and `boundaries`.
+If `web/public/severance_pbfs/areas.json` exists, then the Svelte app will load from localhost, not od2net.org.
 You can copy from od2net.org to set this up, choosing what study areas to cache:

 ```
 AREAS="bristol edinburgh strasbourg ut_dallas"

 cd web/public
-mkdir boundaries osm cnt_demand
+mkdir boundaries severance_pbfs

-cd osm
+cd severance_pbfs
 wget https://assets.od2net.org/severance_pbfs/areas.json
 for x in $AREAS; do
   wget https://assets.od2net.org/severance_pbfs/$x.pbf